harshch1803/CHAMELEON/README.md

 cuda (int) -- The GPU device number to run the attack.
 Default: '0'.
 ```

 The script below runs our distinguishing test on the target models and prints out the TPR at different FPRs.
+Create a `SavedScores` and `Figures` folder before running the script.

 ```shell
 python3 -u run_dtest.py -d [--data] -aug [--augrep] -c [--cuda]